Dale Evans: Joint efforts

 Joining Evans and Eisley at the Project Prayer rally were Walter Brennan, Lloyd Nolan, Rhonda Fleming, Pat Boone, and Gloria Swanson.
 Evans declared, "It's high time that all America stood up to be counted.
 Let our children learn of the Lord and be free."
 Eisley and Fleming added that Rogers, John Wayne, Ronald Reagan, Mary Pickford, Jane Russell, Ginger Rogers, and Pat Buttram would have attended the rally had their schedules permitted.

+Evans supported Barry Goldwater in the 1964 United States presidential election.
 In the 1970s, Evans recorded several solo albums of religious music.
 During the 1980s, the couple introduced their films weekly on the former The Nashville Network.
 In the 1990s, Evans hosted her own religious television program.

-Evans supported Barry Goldwater in the 1964 United States presidential election.